- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 Below are some of the steps that are involved in the exams.

 - The physical exam starts with the subject standing over a large sheet of paper and undressing.
 The purpose of the paper sheets is to ensure that all of the evidence collected from the clothes or body as they undress is gathered safely and securely.
-Every piece of their clothing is carefully examined before being individually packaged to avoid the possibility of cross-contamination and preserve evidence.
+Every piece of their clothing is carefully examined before being individually packaged to avoid the possibility of cross-contamination and to preserve evidence.

 - After undressing, the examiner will carefully perform a full body examination for physical injuries, such as bruises and scrapes, while at the same time assessing their overall physical health.
 They may also perform imaging tests if need be.
 If any injuries are observed, the medical examiner will take detailed photos of the physical injuries.
-The examiner may also, at this point, take the person’s medical history to distinguish between injuries inflicted by the assailant and from injuries inflicted during the attack.
+The examiner may also, at this point, take the person’s medical history to distinguish between injuries inflicted by the assailant and injuries inflicted during the attack.
 The examiner will also have a packet of paperwork to fill out.
-Within that packet there will be an anatomical person where the examiner can draw any injuries, etc., for purposes of documentation.
+Within that packet, there will be an anatomical person where the examiner can draw any injuries, etc., for purposes of documentation.

 - Once the physical injuries are documented, the examiner will do a detailed internal exam of the mouth, female and male genitalia, and reproductive organs.
 For females, the physical examination includes a pelvic exam.
 The examiner will then collect fluid samples from the mouth, anus, male and female genitalia, blood samples, swabs, and scrapings underneath the nails.